Not Too Dead to Save the Day

 - A very similar thing happens at the end of Abhorsen as well: the Disreputable Dog meets Nicholas at the First Gate, and after a little conversation, she sends him back into Life, for Lirael's sake.

 - In Scarecrow, Mother blocks a guillotine blade with a shurikan when it was about to decapitate Scarecrow.
 He was still locked in the stocks, but her arrival was enough of a distraction to get him out.
+This is actually sort of Mother's shtick - in every book, occasionally more than once, she'll be caught in a No One Could Survive That situation.
+She catches up with the story just in time to enact this trope.

 - Happens with Belit in the Conan the Barbarian books.
 (Valeria in the film.)